farisjemalbeyan/google-homepage/README.md

 This is a short description for the project 'the google home page'.
+The below is the screen shoot for the final product.